ryssbowh/craft-themes/README.md

 ## Basic notions

-The building of a page is based on the notion of layouts, regions, blocks, view modes and displays.
+The building of a page is based on the notion of layouts, regions, blocks, view modes and displays (or groups of displays).

 **Layouts** are automatically created by the system as you create/delete entry types and anything that can have fields or urls, there are 7 types of layouts :